He Has Not Yet Begun to Fight

 A song full of suffering

-A battle rages
+A battle now yet rages

-Pain and fury fill mens's hearts
+Pain and fury fill men's hearts

-For all the ages
+A battle for all the ages

 A final test of one's art

-Traitors hunt glory
+Traitors hunt for glory

 Firing on both friend and foe

-For their own story
+To tell their own story

 They risk everyone they know

-His ship broken through
+His ship now broken through

-Fire and water close in
+Fire and water closing in

-One thing left to do
+One thing there is yet left to do

-If free men are yet to win
+If free men are still to win

-Their ships bind up tight
+Their ships now bound up tight

 Jones gives the order to board

-Charging in to fight
+Charging now, close in to fight

 The gunfire, brave men ignored